HelixNGC7293/cyberpunk-anime-diffusion/README.md

 # Cyberpunk Anime Diffusion

-An AI model that generated cyberpunk anime characters!~
+An AI model that generates cyberpunk anime characters!~

 Based of a finetuned Waifu Diffusion V1.3 Model with Stable Diffusion V1.5 New Vae using Dreambooth